nimona/go-nimona/README.md

 Fabric is an implementation of Nimona's network stack that provides some very opinionated features targeting mainly peer to peer and decentralized systems.

-- Verbose network address notations that expose tranports, protocols, middleware, etc
+- Verbose network address notations that expose tranports, protocols, etc
 - Protocols multiplexing and negotiation over the same transport layer
 - Optional peer and service discovery
 - Optional routing connections through proxy peers